lkodinsson/MARS/Fantasy/MagicEquipment.md

 Potions are single use items that provide a magic effect when consumed.
 They can be used personally or applied to another character or object.
 Normally this requires the other character to be either willing or unconscious.
 Alternatively, you can throw the potion at a target as an improvised ranged weapon, which causes its effects to occur upon impact.
 When consumed or thrown it is used as a swift action, when poured out onto the ground or an object, it takes a standard action.

 When a potion applies the effects of a spell, it applies it at a fixed spellcasting roll.
-This is done instead of rolling a spellcasting skill for that spell effect, as the effect is guaranteed and no spell is actually cast.
+This is done instead of rolling a spellcasting skill for that spell effect, as no spell is actually cast and the effect is guaranteed.
 This is true even for potions that are thrown to inflict their effects.
-Potions that apply continuous effects do so without requiring attunement, but a object or creature can only be under the continuous effects of a single potion at a time.
+Potions that apply continuous effects do so without requiring attunement, but an object or creature can only be under the continuous effects of a single potion at a time.

 All potions have the same weight: ½kg.